treeverse/lakeFS/docs/understand/object-model.md

 | A           | A             | X                  | X          | File deleted on one side                       |
 | A           | X             | A                  | X          | File deleted on one side                       |

+The API and lakectl allow passing an optional `strategy` flag with the following values:
+- dest-wins - in case of a conflict, merge will pick the destination object.
+- source-wins - in case of a conflict, merge will pick the source object.
+If the strategy is set, it will affect all the objects in the merge, there is currently no way to treat each conflict differently.

 As a format-agnostic system, lakeFS currently merges by complete files.
 Format-specific and other user-defined merge strategies for handling conflicts are on the roadmap.